neondatabase/neonctl/README.md

-The Neon CLI is a command-line interface that lets you manage Neon directly from the terminal.
+The Neon CLI is a command-line interface that lets you manage [Neon Serverless Postgres](https://neon.tech/) directly from the terminal.
+For the complete documentation, see [Neon CLI](https://neon.tech/docs/reference/neon-cli).

 ## Install the Neon CLI